camptocamp/c2cgeoportal/doc/integrator/security.rst

 list in your ``vars.yaml`` file.

-This solution is not the most secure (some people have browser extensions that reset the referrer), but that is the easiest to implement with all the different JS frameworks.
+This solution is not the most secure (some people have browser extensions that reset the referrer), but that is the most consistent approach with regard to the different JS frameworks.